Superresolution microscopy of optical fields using tweezer-trapped single atoms

 Second, the SW light enhances the amplitude of the LW signal.
-As shown in Fig.~\ref{fig:Fig_4}a, for tweezers placed near antinodes of the SW cavity mode, the cavity-light potential adds to the tweezer confinement and reduces the size of the atomic distribution.
+As shown in Fig.~\ref{fig:Fig_4}(a), for tweezers placed near antinodes of the SW cavity mode, the cavity-light potential adds to the tweezer confinement and reduces the size of the atomic distribution.
 If these antinodes overlap with the antinodes (nodes) of the LW standing wave, the narrowing of the atomic distribution increases (reduces) the magnitude of the ac Stark shift from the LW light.
 Altogether, the contrast of the axial variation in the ac Stark shift measurement is thereby increased, consistent with our observation.

 Third, the axial modulation pattern shifts along the axis in the presence of SW light.
-This shift indicates an axial displacement of the SW cavity mode with respect to the LW mode.
-We perform a fit to the data accounting for all of these effects and determine the relative displacement between the LW and SW standing waves to be \SI{50(5)}{nm}.
+This shift arises from an axial displacement of the SW cavity mode with respect to the LW mode, which is expected due to their noncommensurate wavelengths.
+We perform a fit to the data accounting for all of these effects and determine the relative displacement between the LW and SW standing waves in the sensing region to be \SI{50(5)}{nm}.
+By measuring the amplitude and spatial displacement relative to the LW field, we have fully characterized the SW optical field.

 Directly mapping the spatial modes of our high-finesse optical cavity provides an excellent characterization of our system for future work in cavity QED.
-Complementing existing methods for controlling and tuning atom-cavity coupling~\cite{Purdy2010,Lee14,wu2021sitedependent}, this technique demonstrates our ability to position single tweezer-trapped atoms with sub-wavelength accuracy for cavity-mediated readout~\cite{Boozer2006,Khudaverdyan2009,Bochmann2010,Gehr2010}, feedback~\cite{Smith2002,Minev2019}, and entanglement~\cite{Welte2018,Vaidya2018,Davis2019,Samutpraphoot2020}.
-High-resolution in-situ measurements of ac Stark shifts could be similarly useful in free-space quantum simulators and information processors that demand ever-better control of optical potentials~\cite{Zupancic16,Heinz2021}.
+Complementing existing methods for measuring and controlling atom-cavity coupling~\cite{Purdy2010,Lee14,wu2021sitedependent,Fogliano2021}, this technique demonstrates our ability to position single tweezer-trapped atoms with subwavelength accuracy for cavity-mediated readout~\cite{Boozer2006,Khudaverdyan2009,Bochmann2010,Gehr2010}, feedback~\cite{Smith2002,Minev2019}, and entanglement~\cite{Welte2018,Vaidya2018,Davis2019,Samutpraphoot2020}.
+High-resolution \textit{in situ} measurements of ac Stark shifts could be similarly useful in free-space quantum simulators and information processors that demand ever-better control of optical potentials~\cite{Zupancic16,Heinz2021}.